-General Guidelines • Dragomya dogumontany avidonas in the condition in which it was General Guidelines • Preserve documentary evidence in the condition in which it was found. - Evidence must not be folded, torn, marked, soiled, stamped, written on, hole-punched, or handled unnecessarily. - Do not mark on the documents.
-However, if marking is necessary do so unobtrusively by writing the information in pencil. • Whenever possible, submit the original evidence to the laboratory.
-Lack of detail in photocopies makes examination difficult.
-Protect the evidence from inadvertent indented writing: - Mark the evidence container with identifying information prior to placing the evidence inside. - Do not write on sealed evidence or place it beneath something on which you are writing. • Do not process the documents for fingerprints prior to a document examination - Submit evidence for examination before latent print processing. - If examination is needed after latent print processing, please submit a photocopy or scan of the document in its original condition before it was processed.
-Do not store or ship photographs in plastic envelopes.
-Photographing Doors and Walls: Immovable Evidence • Place a scale in the photographs.
-(Doors / Walls / • Take several overall, mid-range and close-up images.
-Windows / Mirrors) • If able to, use a tripod with the camera image plane , parallel to the item being photographed.
-Windows and Mirrors: For windows, a solid-colored item, such as plain paper or a sheet, may be placed behind the glass to provide contrast.
-For a mirror, have someone hold the contrasting item and offset the camera some to take the image. \circ Or, make a hole in the contrasting item so the camera lens may shoot through it as it reflects in the mirror. • If additional lighting is needed, diffuse the light through something, i.e., a lamp shade or soft material. • Do NOT direct a light right at the window to avoid reflection; angle the light from the side, top or bottom to illuminate.
+General Guidelines ■ Preserve documentary evidence in the condition in which it was found. - Evidence must not be folded, torn, marked, soiled, stamped, written on, hole-punched, or handled unnecessarily. - Do not mark on the documents.
+However, if marking is necessary do so unobtrusively by writing the information in pencil.
+Whenever possible, submit the original evidence to the laboratory.
+Lack of detail in photocopies makes examination difficult. ■ Protect the evidence from inadvertent indented writing: - Mark the evidence container with identifying information prior to placing the evidence inside.
+Do not write on sealed evidence or place it beneath something on which you are writing. ■ Do not process the documents for fingerprints prior to a document examination Submit evidence for examination before latent print processing. - If examination is needed after latent print processing, please submit a photocopy or scan of the document in its original condition before it was processed. ■ Do not store or ship photographs in plastic envelopes.
+Photographing Doors and Walls: Immovable Evidence O Place a scale in the photographs.
+(Doors / Walls / Take several overall, mid-range and close-up images.
+If able to, use a tripod with the camera image plane Windows / Mirrors) o If able to, use a tripod with the camera image plane parallel to the item being photographed.
+Windows and Mirrors: o For windows, a solid-colored item, such as plain paper or a sheet, may be placed behind the glass to provide contrast.
+For a mirror, have someone hold the contrasting item and offset the camera some to take the image.
+Or, make a hole in the contrasting item so the camera lens may shoot through it as it reflects in the mirror. o If additional lighting is needed, diffuse the light through something, i.e., a lamp shade or soft material.
+Do NOT direct a light right at the window to avoid reflection; angle the light from the side, top or bottom to illuminate.
 Save images to non-rewritable media.
-Save mages to non-rewittable media.

-• The non-rewritable media should be labeled, packaged, sealed, and submitted as evidence.
-Handwriting and What Can Not Be Determined: Hand Printing • Age ■ Gender Personality Intent What Can Sometimes Be Determined: Origin Authenticity Reasons for Inconclusive Results: Limited questioned and/or known writing • Lack of contemporaneous writing or lapse of time between execution of questioned and known writing Distortion or disguise in the questioned and/or known writing Lack of sufficient identifying characteristics Submission of photocopied evidence instead of original evidence Submission of chemically processed evidence Procedures for Obtaining Known Writing Exemplars: 1.
+The non-rewritable media should be labeled, packaged, sealed, and submitted as evidence.
+Handwriting and What Can Not Be Determined: Hand Printing ■ Age ■ Gender ■ Personality ■ Intent What Can Sometimes Be Determined: • Origin • Authenticity Reasons for Inconclusive Results: Limited questioned and/or known writing Lack of contemporaneous writing or lapse of time between execution of questioned and known writing Distortion or disguise in the questioned and/or known writing Lack of sufficient identifying characteristics Submission of photocopied evidence instead of original evidence Submission of chemically processed evidence constant to the same of the sa Procedures for Obtaining Known Writing Exemplars: 1.
 The text, size of paper, space available for writing, writing instrument, and writing style (handwriting or hand printing) must be as close to the original writing as possible.
 2. Give verbal or typewritten instructions concerning the text to be written.
 Do not give instructions in spelling, punctuation, or arrangement of writing.
 3. All exemplars must be on separate pieces of paper.
 The writer and witness must initial and date each page of writing.
 4. Do not allow the writer to see the previous exemplars or the questioned writing.
 Remove exemplars from the writer's sight as soon as completed.
 5. Obtain exemplars from dictation until normal writing has been produced.
 Normal handwriting is assessed by determining whether the writing is too quickly or slowly executed and whether the handwriting is consistent.
 6. Obtain exemplars from the right and left hand, as well as, in upper- and lowercase letters.
 7. Obtain exemplars written rapidly, slowly, and at varied slants.
-7. Coum exemptures written ruptury, stowry, and at varied status.